bodywork-ml/ml-pipeline-engineering/README.md

 If you’re unfamiliar with how FastAPI uses Python type hints and [Pydantic](https://pydantic-docs.helpmanual.io) to define JSON schema, then take a look at the [FastAPI docs](https://fastapi.tiangolo.com/python-types/).

-You can run all test in the `tests` folder using,
+You can run all tests in the `tests` folder using,

 ```text
 $ pytest
 ```

-Or isolate a specific test using the `-k` flag - for example,
+Or isolate a specific test using the `-k` flag, for example,

 ```text
 $ pytest -k test_web_api_returns_valid_response_given_valid_data